During the Cold War

 - Played straight when Chief Ryback transmits a self-destruct code to a cruise missile in flight and causes it to blow up.

 - Superman (1978).
 The United States would never test launch missiles with nuclear warheads (armed or not), for exactly the reason shown in the film: any accident could cause vast destruction.
 Dummy warheads are always used.
 Even worse, a newspaper headline before the test mentions that live warheads would be used.
 So the U.S. military said publicly that they were going to pull this harebrained stunt and no one objected.
+This of course creates an opportunity by Lex Luthor to murder millions in a way that takes the first Super Hero to stop.

 - The Last War averts several tropes by making the sides the Federation and Alliance, and not pointing fingers at any countries in the nuclear attack at the end.